Transfer Vinyl to MP3 or CD

 Using Audacity will require some manual slicing up of the audio, and cleaning up of noise, as well as finding another tool with which to burn the audio to a CD, so if you’re willing to pay some money, you can buy Golden Records Vinyl to CD Converter for Windows or Mac, and it will make the process go more smoothly.

-If you’re really hardcore about converting vinyl to MP3 or CD, and don’t mind spending somewhere in the neighborhood of $90, you can buy a turntable that will record your vinyl to MP3s directly.
+If you’re really hardcore about converting vinyl to MP3 or CD, you can buy a high-quality USB turntable and you can record your vinyl to MP3s directly.
 You can then burn those MP3s to CD.

 Here are the things you’ll need convert your vinyl to CD or MP3